 What does it mean if a space is demisable?

-The term “demisable” is often used to describe a space that can be separated into more than one leasable area.
-This can be done in order to sublease a portion of an already-leased space or can simply be a way to increase revenue for a landlord by creating several leasable locations.
+The term “demisable” often describes space that can be separated into more than one leasable area.
+One can demise a space in order to sublease a portion of an already-leased space or to simply increase a landlord’s revenue by creating several leasable locations.

 What are tenant improvements and who pays for them?

-Tenant improvements refer to customized alterations that are made to a space in order to tailor it to the tenant.
-Who pays for tenant improvements and how the work is carried out depends on what is agreed upon by the landlord and the tenant.
+Tenant improvements refer to customized alterations made to a space to tailor it to the tenant.
+Before work begins, the landlord and tenant agree upon the party responsible for paying for the work and who performs it.
 The most common types of agreements are:

 • Tenant improvement allowance (TIA): The tenant receives a sum of money from the landlord and hires contractors to do the work.